ASU Enterprise Partners creates significant resources for ASU during first half of fiscal year 2023

 “Donors may qualify for an income tax charitable deduction equal to the property’s full fair market value and eliminate capital gains tax on its appreciation.
 In addition, they can reduce their taxable estate,” said Brad Grannis, director of real estate assets for University Realty.

-RealmSpark helped educational technology start-up businesses to address the largest challenges facing higher education today, while boosting revenue for ASU Enterprise Partners.
+RealmSpark helped educational technology startups address some of the largest challenges facing higher education today while boosting revenue for ASU Enterprise Partners.

 RealmSpark partners with and funds companies that are scaling access to education and improving learner outcomes.